EldritchCrow/Assignato-API/APIv1_doc.md

 Description: Retrieves the information to visualize a time grid for a given professor or room
 Params: {
     "id": "The provided report id",
-    "building": "The building of the room to display" "room": "The room number to display
+    "building": "The building of the room to display", "room": "The room number to display",
     "prof": "Professor identifier.
 Mutually exclusive with building and room" }
 Returns: {